Pilot Eyes

 Beginning in 1933, he was a member of the Institute of Aeronautical Sciences.
 This PDF file shows the application paperwork for his induction in 1933, and for his advancement in grade in 1952.
 This vignette into his professional life is even more interesting, because, as you'll notice at the bottom of pages 1 and 4, the paperwork was signed by his good friend Jimmy Doolittle (who signed our Register on October 9, 1927).

 His work with Cleveland Pneumatic spanned 1927-1952.
 He reached every corner of the country by air on behalf of his sales obligations with the company.
 He rose to VP and Director of the company, and along the way accumulated 10,000 flight hours.
+Below, courtesy of the San Diego Aerospace Museum Flickr Stream (SDAM), is an undated photograph of Cleveland.

-On August 6, 1952, during a combined business/pleasure flight in the Pacific Northwest, he, his wife and his secretary were killed instantly when the Beech Bonanza he was piloting struck the base of Mt.
+On August 6, 1952, during a combined business/pleasure flight in the Pacific Northwest, Cleveland, his wife and his secretary were killed instantly when the Beech Bonanza he was piloting struck the base of Mt.
 Baldy southeast of Seattle, WA.
 There was heavy fog.

 The color photograph, below, is shared with us courtesy of site visitor Dale Endle.
 His aunt, Anna Belle Elmslie, was Cleveland's secretary who lost her life in the fatal crash at Seattle.
 "Cleveland Pneumatic Tool Co." is painted on the fuselage of this Beech Staggerwing, as is what looks like the airplane's name, "Miss Aerol Struts".